apify/actor-legacy-phantomjs-crawler/README.md

 </table>

 Note that any changes made to the <code>context</code> parameter will be ignored.
-When implementing the page function, it is the user's responsibility not to break normal page's scripts which might affect the operation of the crawler.
+When implementing the page function, it is the user's responsibility to not break normal page scripts that might affect the operation of the crawler.

 ### Waiting for dynamic content

-Some web pages do not load all their content immediately but only fetch it in the background using AJAX, while <code>pageFunction</code> might be executed before the content has actually been loaded.
+Some web pages do not load all their content immediately, but only fetch it in the background using AJAX, while <code>pageFunction</code> might be executed before the content has actually been loaded.